wxy20850606/wxy20850606.github.io/content/posts/2025/09/10-videos.md

 ## 5. Create With Passion
 Make videos you actually care about.
-I share my awakening journey — even if no one watches, it still gives me energy.
+I share my awakening journey — and even if no one watches, it still gives me energy.

-Because creating itself helps me rewire my brain.
+Because creating itself rewires my brain.
-Even if my videos don’t help others yet, they’re already transforming me.
+Even if my videos don’t help others yet, they are already transforming me.

+I even feel motivated watching my own videos.
+Every upload is more than content — it’s a mirror of my growth.
+Watching them is like reviewing my progress journal in motion.

+And that gives me energy to keep going.

 ---